gargVader/yoga-instructor/README.md

 - Sofia will be a **global platform** for us to introduce and educate people on the benefits of Indian Vedic culture to the global community.
 This will make yoga a fun experience, hence people will **enjoy** exercising along with improving their physique, mental strength, and will power.

-# How to use the app

-Follow the steps below in order to get the app running from code:
+# Usage (try it out)

+> **You can try out the app [here](https://appdistribution.firebase.dev/i/e522634eaaf39b2f).**

+It is recommended for those who just want to try it out please use the above mentioned link.
+If you want to see the code, compile and run from the codebase follow the steps below:

 * **Clone** the project: